 The UAA Vice Provost for Research is charged with oversight of all aspects of the UAA export management program.

 The export control policy and procedures provides guidelines on export regulations.
 The policy is signed by Chancellor Tom Case, Provost Bear Baker and Vice Provost for Research Dr. Helena Wisniewski.

-Export License Exception TMP Certification (Temporary Exports) and Export License Exception (BAG) Certification
+Export License Exception TMP (Temporary Exports) and BAG Certifications

 Please click the link above to download the certification forms for completion.
 A signed copy should be submitted to Andrea Miller via email (email@example.com) for review by Dr. Helena Wisniewski, Vice Provost of Research and Graduate Study, email@example.com, DPL 101P.